 Words cannot describe my art.
 Emotions tell a bigger story.
 I tell my stories through vivid color inspired by all forms of nature, my imagination and music.
 My “Second Touch” from God has arrived and my lifetime desire to create and “be myself” is fulfilled.

 Abstract brings my world and your world together by allowing each individual to see and feel their own story.
-From a primary emotion of a color-infused visual to secondary emotions evoked by “hearing” the music or remembering the lyrics from each piece’s carefully researched song title will allow you to continue to enjoy the experience of the art in your head and heart each time you view it.
+From a primary emotion of a color-infused visual to secondary emotions evoked by “hearing” the music or remembering the lyrics from the piece’s carefully researched song title, this art will connect you to the experience of a memory in another time in your head and heart each time you view it.

 Susi Schuele is a self-taught abstract artist.
 Raised in the Northwest suburbs of Chicago, she now lives in the Town of Lisbon, Wisconsin with her husband, Chuck and their two very spoiled dogs, Stardust and Hanna.

 Susi has been creating in some way since she was a child.
 She is self taught, beginning with acrylic paint and drawing.
 She has been creating abstract art with colorful stains on wood since approximately 2015.
 Susi not only achieves incredible depth in her work, she brings a little more of her soul into each of her paintings by titling them with song.
 Her love of music (Susi’s husband is a guitarist) is only surpassed by her love of art.
 As a result, her paintings evoke a powerful emotional effect on viewers.

-Susi has attained her technical abilities from studying the works of artists she admires, such as O’Keeffe, VanGogh and Monet.
+Susi has attained her technical abilities from studying the works of artists she admires, such as O’Keeffe, FRANKENTHALER, VanGogh and Monet.
 She is always experimenting with tools and mediums to achieve her desired effect.

 Susi explains, “I have always been drawn to any creative outlet.
 Over time, as a single mother, my technology career took the front seat to keep the house running.
 But I always found a way to keep nurturing my creative side and oftentimes, this supplemented our income.
 Each drawing, painting or creative activity drew me closer to what I believe is my true calling.